alishasrivas/Coordin8/team/m2/features.md

 ## Event Day/Time Finalization

-The inviter will be sent a notification when all the invitees have inputted their availability.
+The inviter will receive a notification after all the invitees have inputted their availability.
 This notification will have a button that redirects the user to the Event Day/Time Finalization view, where they can view the aggregated invitee availability data.
 This feature will aggregate the invitee availability data and generate a list of all the days/times in which everyone is available.
 Using this list, the event creator will choose the final day/time of the event.

 ### Filtering

 **Size**: medium

 **Points**: 2